gradle/gradle-profiler-plugin/README.md

     ./gradlew :enableProfiling

-After executing the task, each subsequent Gradle invocations will generate a [`.collapsed`](https://github.com/brendangregg/FlameGraph) file in the `$rootProject/.gradle-profiles` folder.
+After executing the task, each subsequent Gradle invocations will generate a [`.collapsed`](https://github.com/brendangregg/FlameGraph) file in the `$rootProject/.profiles` folder.
-The profiling starts when Gradle executes the scripts in the `.init.d` folder and finishes in a `gradle.buildFinished` hook.
-The file can be opened with IntelliJ Ultimate: Menu > Run > Open Profiler Snapshot.
+You can open those files IntelliJ Ultimate: click Menu > Run > Open Profiler Snapshot.

+Along with a `.collapsed` file, a `.details` file is generated that contains the following information:
+ - PID of the profiled process
+ - Duration of the execution
+ - Profiler configuration

+To enable the IDE you need to adjust the VM settings: Menu > Open Menu > Help > Edit Custom VM Options.
+In the editor, add the following entry to a new line:

+    -javaagent:/path/to/gradle-profiler-plugin-VERSION.jar

 #### Disable profiling